wiicode/cybersecurity-framework/bronze-training/background-topics/cloud-security-3-separation.md

 These communities often have a shared risk appetite and generally expect members to conform to an agreed minimum standard or legal agreement.

 Community cloud providers can often tailor their offerings to match community requirements.
-For example, a service provider could choose to meet specific UK government standards for personnel security screening, or conform to the required standard to connect to a government community network.
+For example, a service provider could choose to meet specific government standards for personnel security screening, or conform to the required standard to connect to a government community network.
 These tailored offerings can sometimes reduce risks relating to one or more of the [Advanced Security Principles](/silver-training).

 Dedicating a service to a single community (where there is trust between members of that community) reduces the risks associated with separation between users.